Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Carry purses and heavy packages with the arm on your non-operated side, or use both arms.
+Carry purses and heavy packages with the arm on your non-affected side, or use both arms.

 Build strength in the affected arm with gentle moves such as making a fist.
-Talk to your healthcare provider about exercises that are safe to do and what your limits should be.
+Talk with your healthcare provider about exercises that are safe to do and what your limits should be.

 If at all possible, don't let anyone draw blood from your affected arm.
-Do not have injections or blood pressure tests on that arm.
+Don't have injections or blood pressure tests on that arm.

 Raise your affected arm above your heart when you sit or lie down.

 Don’t wear tight sleeves, elastic cuffs, bracelets, wristwatches, or rings on your affected arm or hand.

 Wear gloves when you garden, use harsh chemicals, or handle garbage.

 Wash, treat, and cover even the smallest cut.

-Use clean razor on clean skin if you shave under your arms.
+Use a clean razor on clean skin if you shave under your arms.

 Don’t pick at, bite, or cut the skin around your fingernails.
 Use a cuticle stick to push your cuticles back.

 Be careful to prevent sunburns and burns from cooking.

 Swollen or red